NinePlusSolutions/Coding-Rules-For-Dev/README.md

 [action](scope function): [message detail].

-> action: should be in [build, ci, chore, docs, feat, fix, perf, refactor, revert, style, test, update].
+- action: should be in: [build, ci, chore, docs, feat, fix, perf, refactor, revert, style, test, update]
-> scope function: should be task/function implement
+- scope function: should be task/function implement
-> message detail: clear message about your task or what you did on this commit
+- message detail: clear message about your task or what you did on this commit

 Example: update(Login): #ID_TASK - Changed login logics